aja Logo

 Neuschwanstein Castle

 Neuschwanstein Castle was commissioned by King Ludwig II in 1869 as a retreat and homage to the music of his honoured friend Richard Wagner.
-Inspired by medieval knights' castles, Ludwig had a building erected here that combines Gothic, Romanesque and Byzantine style elements to create a unique ensemble.
+Inspired by medieval knights' castles, Ludwig had a building constructed here that combines Gothic, Romanesque and Byzantine style elements to create a unique ensemble.

 However, the king never lived to see the completion of his dream castle.
 When Ludwig II died under mysterious circumstances in 1886, the castle was still unfinished.
 Today, Neuschwanstein is considered one of the most famous buildings in Europe and symbolises the longing for beauty, solitude and artistic freedom.

-Those who take part in a guided tour of Neuschwanstein Castle will not only discover ornate murals, opulent halls and royal furniture, but also the thoughts of a man who turned a fairy tale into reality.
+Those who take part in a guided tour of Neuschwanstein Castle will not only discover ornate murals, opulent halls and royal furniture, but also the mind of a man who turned a fairy tale into reality.

 Neuschwanstein Castle today